ritooraj01/test/README.md

-First open static html file then open the python file
+The url used in code is of static html file